DivinityQQ/iaq-monitor-esp32/README.md

 - If MQTT does not start: set a valid broker URL via console
 - Empty SSID disables Wi‑Fi without failing init/start
 - For testing without sensors: enable simulation mode in menuconfig
+- For wiring and default pins, see `components/sensor_drivers/GPIO_PINOUT.md`